Democrats most at risk of losing seats in midterms split $300 billion in Biden student loan handouts

 A split in the Democratic Party erupted after President Biden announced on Wednesday that he would take executive action to cancel billions of dollars in student debt at the expense of American taxpayers.

-Democrats across the board disagree with the move, especially as they risk losing their seats to Republican challengers in this year’s midterm elections.
+Democrats across the board disagree on the move, especially as they risk losing their seats to Republican challengers in this year’s midterm elections.

 More than $300 billion Democrats hand out student loan handouts: ‘That’s not how I do it’

-Note: Editor’s note: After publication, Rep. Cindy Oxney, D-Iowa, Said on a local Iowa radio show Biden’s handouts aren’t a good long-term solution to solving the student loan problem.